Classification of Higgs sectors from group theoretical properties of UV gauge theories: Discussions

-In our setup for the Yukawa interaction, we obtain the minimal flavor violation structure at the scale $\Lambda$.
-However, additional flavor mixing will be generated by the renormalization group running below $\Lambda$.
+In Sec.~\ref{sec:Yukawa}, we discussed the Yukawa interactions in our framework and presented a natural realization of Yukawa alignment in the 2HDM at the scale $\Lambda$ as an example.
+However, we do not address the origin of the quark and lepton flavor structures of the SM.
+Although this question is beyond the scope of this paper, there exist various mechanisms in the literature that aim to explain the observed flavor hierarchies and mixings (e.g., introducing flavor symmetries~\cite{Froggatt:1978nt,Ishimori:2010au,Altarelli:2010gt}, invoking strong dynamics~\cite{Strassler:1995ia,Nelson:1996km,Hamada:2022ino}, radiatively generating fermion masses~\cite{Balakrishna:1987qd,Balakrishna:1988ks}, and so on).
+We note that additional flavor mixing will be generated by the renormalization group running below $\Lambda$.
 In addition, the extra scalar contribution, such as a charged Higgs boson exchange, can provide deviations from the SM predictions for flavor observables, even if the minimal flavor violation structure is kept at the electroweak scale.

+In this paper, we have considered an $\mathrm{SU}(2)_H$ gauge theory as a UV completion of various extended Higgs models.
+However, it is non-trivial whether this picture can be consistently maintained all the way up to the Planck scale.
+Above the confinement scale, the gauge group is $G_{\mathrm{SM}} \otimes \mathrm{SU}(2)_H$, and one may consider a grand unification of these gauge couplings at some higher scale.
+Representative examples of unified gauge groups embedding the SM gauge groups are $G_{\mathrm{GUT}} = \mathrm{SU}(5)$~\cite{Georgi:1974sy}, $\mathrm{SO}(10)$~\cite{Georgi:1974my,Fritzsch:1974nn}, etc., and a straightforward extension is to consider a GUT based on $G_{\mathrm{GUT}} \otimes \mathrm{SU}(2)_H$.
+In such a framework, the vector-like fundamental fermions of $\mathrm{SU}(2)_H$ can be charged under $G_{\mathrm{GUT}}$ without introducing additional gauge anomalies.
+One may also consider embedding $G_{\mathrm{SM}} \otimes \mathrm{SU}(2)_H$ into a larger group in which $\mathrm{SU}(2)_H$ appears as a subgroup.
+However, a fully realistic implementation of gauge coupling unification involving $\mathrm{SU}(2)_H$ is left for future work~\cite{Futurework}.

 Finally, in this paper, a specific shape of the extended Higgs models protected by symmetries are naturally derived.
 To obtain more general Higgs potentials, it is necessary to take into account the breaking term of the flavor symmetries.
 For example, in the case of the 2HDM, the exact flavor symmetry forbids $\lambda_4$, $\lambda_5$, $\lambda_6$, $\lambda_7$ and $\mu_3$.
 These parameters emerge as effects of the symmetry breaking.
 Naively, all these couplings are expected to appear at the similar order.
 However, this discussion holds at the confinement scale and can change at low energy due to various effects.
 It is not obvious whether the experimental constraints on the 2HDM are properly satisfied by such a more general 2HDMs.
 At this stage, it is difficult to conclude whether our framework can truly reproduce various existing Higgs models at the low energy.
 Regardless of the question whether the Higgs models predicted by our framework at the low energy coincide with the existing ones or not, it is an extremely interesting question whether our Higgs models deduced from the UV theory can explain the problems beyond the SM.
 In this paper, we do not pursue this issue further, and this will be examined elsewhere~\cite{Futurework}.